risk-first/website/estimating/Journeys.md

 5. You can easily go the wrong way, or end up in a dead end.
 That's going to seriously impact your schedule.
 6. You might not be working with complete, up-to-date maps and timetables, but a general idea for the territory.

+## Estimating Journeys

+To estimate how long a journey will take really means to plan it, at some level.
+As we saw above, the _unplanned_ journey (walk in the direction of your destination) can take _five times_ as long as the _planned_ version.

+For this reason, planning is really important.
+Generally, what planning means is that we do some kind of _hierarchical decomposition_ of the problem, breaking it down into smaller and smaller components until we're happy with both the overall structure and the individual leaf-elements.

+And this approach is the same as the one we would use when creating a task breakdown of a project plan, or trying to come up with an estimate for a story in a development project.

+### 1. Break Down The Journey Hierarchically

+If I am travelling from my house in the UK to my brother's house in France, then _hierarchically_, the problem might look like:

+1. The problem of getting from England to France
+   a.
+The problem of travelling from my house in England.
+   b.
+The problem of travelling to my brother's house in France.

+The problem has been decomposed _hierarchically_, based on my understanding of geography.

+### 2. Evaluate the Alternatives

+Having broken down the problem, I can start at the top of the hierarchy and try and find the least risky option at that time, considering the various factors we identified above.

+There are alternatives - I might fly or I might take a ferry, or I might decide to go on the train.
+All of which have their pros and cons.

+### 3. Move Down the Hierarchy

+Having figured out a plan for the top level (say, flying), I can then concentrate on the next level, getting from my house to the airport.
+For this I might consider the train, but then I am left with the further problems:

+ - Getting from my house to the station
+ - Getting from the station to the airport.

+... and so on.
+There is always the possibility that some lower-level travel-problem is _unsolveable_, and then I have to back-track up to a higher level and solve in a different way.
+No trains on a Sunday?
+Ok, maybe I should drive instead...

+### 4. Stop

+Eventually, I decide I've done enough planning.
+How?
+I stop at the point where I'm happy with the risks I'm taking, or unable to mitigate them further.
+Perhaps I've added enough buffer-time into my plan to cater for delays on the train, and I have taxis booked, or maybe I value my time now more highly and I'm optimistic about figuring it all out on the day.

 ## Back To Software

+This should look a _fair bit_ like software architecture:  often, we sketch out the big parts of the system - the programming language, the database, the main use-cases - and figure out how these fit together.
+Then, we leave the details to chance.

+At the other extreme, if we're estimating a single story, we can break down work like this.
+For development tasks which _look like a journey_, this is what I'm doing.   _"If I build the Foo component using Spring and the Bar component in HTML, I can join them together with some Java code..."_

+Further, as we solve problems in our code-base, we break them down into smaller and smaller parts.
+(We'll come back to this in [Hierarchies](Hierarchies.md).

+So **Journey Estimating** is three things all at once:

+- It's **design**, because I've broken down the work into lower-level components, evaluating the risk as I go.
+- It's **a plan** of how to get from A to B, which might well turn out to be wrong, when we get stuck into the details.
+- It's **a schedule**, because I'll have an idea of how long each piece might take to do.

+## Meta Analysis

 So, we now have a third type of estimating.
 Again, very different from the [first](Fill-The-Bucket.md) [two](Kitchen-Cabinet.md).
 But again, there are obvious similarities with what we do in the world of software, because it's so easy to _go the wrong way_ or _overlook a short-cut_.